In the US, they're called slot machines, in the UK; fruit machines and in Australia, they go by 'pokies'.

 Norway banned all slot machines in 2007 and had them removed immediately from gaming premises.

-A study conducted on their effect showed that 80 per cent of users were problem gamblers, and there was a considerable over-representation of men among them.
+A conducted on their effect showed that 80 per cent of users were problem gamblers, and there was a considerable over-representation of men among them.
 The study also found that slot machines were the predominant type of gambling in the year prior to the ban.

 Slot machines have been banned in many local authority areas including Dublin City, which outlawed them in 1987.